2015 South Alabama Jaguars football team

 The 2015 South Alabama Jaguars football team represented the University of South Alabama in the 2015 NCAA Division I FBS football season.
 They were led by seventh-year head coach Joey Jones and played their home games at Ladd–Peebles Stadium in Mobile, Alabama.
 The Jaguars, members of the Sun Belt Conference finished the season 5–7, 3–5 in Sun Belt play finishing in a five way tie for fifth place.

 Schedule

 South Alabama announced their 2015 football schedule on February 27, 2015.
-The 2015 schedule consist of six home and away games in the regular season.
-The Jaguars will host Sun Belt foes Appalachian State, Arkansas State, Idaho, and Louisiana–Lafayette, and will travel to Georgia Southern, Georgia State, Texas State, and Troy.
+The schedule consisted of six home and six away games.